CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

      - **AZURE_SEARCH_ADMIN_KEY**="YOUR_SEARCH_INDEX_NAME_KEY" #Replace the value with the primary admin key.

      ![](../media/image_14.png)

 36. In the LabVM, navigate to Desktop and search for `cmd` in the search box, then click on **Command Prompt**.

+37. Run the below commands to change the directory in CMD.

+    ```
+    cd C:\Labfiles\OpenAIWorkshop\scenarios\incubations\copilot\employee_support
+    ```

+38. Run the below commands to upgrade and install the Azure Search service python pacakages.

+    ```
+    pip install --upgrade azure-search-documents
+    pip install azure-search-documents==11.4.0b9
+    ```

-37. Run the below command to change the directory and run the HR Copilot application using the search service.
+39. Run the below command to run the HR Copilot application using the search service.

     > **Note**: Here, you can enter your email address below to get notifications.
 Otherwise, leave this field blank and click on **Enter**.

     ```bash
-    cd C:\Labfiles\OpenAIWorkshop\scenarios\incubations\copilot\employee_support
     streamlit run hr_copilot.py
     ```

-38. Run the following query to validate the identity of the employee:
+40. Run the following query to validate the identity of the employee:

       ```
       Nancy 1234